 The public would deposit the precious metal in the bank and receive paper certificates indicating the value they had safely stored.
 It as the earlier version of cash, only with a “gold certificate” step on the left side of the bill.

 But, in the early 70’s, President Richard Nixon changed this model, by removing convertibility of dollars into gold.
-Economist will forever remember this day as the biggest and most risky experiment of money.
+Economists will forever remember this day as the biggest and most risky experiment of money.

 In one instance, the most powerful currency of the world was backed by nothing but blind trust from the public.
 At that point, the US started printing large amounts of “unbacked” money and continues to do so ever since.

 So what happens when the dollar collapses?
 When looking at the issue in question, there are two conditions that need to be met before the dollar collapses: